tms4517/2D-Systolic-Array-Multiplier/README.md

   Verify that `o_c` is equal to the result matrix, if it isn't raise an error }

-THe simulation prints out the input matrices and the expected result matrix.
+The simulation prints out the input matrices and the expected result matrix.
 If an error occurs, the output matrix received will also be printed and the simulation will end.

+Included in `tb` sub-repository is `matrixMultiplier.py`, a calculator that can be used to verify the printed matrix output.

 The `README.md` file in the `tb` sub-directory contains implementation specific details.